coleifer/peewee/docs/peewee/asyncio.rst

    ``playhouse.signals`` hooks all apply unchanged.

    The model must be bound to an async database (e.g.
-   :class:`AsyncSqliteDatabase`); calling an async model method on a model bound to a synchronous database raises ``InterfaceError``.
+   :class:`AsyncSqliteDatabase`).
+Calling an async model method on a model bound to a synchronous database raises ``InterfaceError``.

    .. method:: acreate(**query)